Devenec/DevEngine/README.md

 ### Building

-Visual Studio 2013 and [Visual C++ Compiler November 2013 CTP], or newer is required.
+Visual Studio 2015 is required.

+libpng and zlib projects are excluded from "Build Solution" on Debug configuration, in order to prevent rebuilding them and to save some time.

 ### Copyright & License